SPrinss/MOEPIG/README.md

 Plus we'll use issues to discuss what needs to be done

 Please feel free to add your own content to any file and discuss using pull requests.

+# Using GitHub

+There are some great tutorials on how to use GitHub on [GitHub Guides](https://guides.github.com/)